entzmingerc/drumcrow/README.md

 Select the shape of the synth model listed in monome crow [documentation](https://monome.org/docs/crow/reference/#shaping-cv)
 [Easing functions](https://easings.net/) define how to walk point to point
 Shapes can be used to change the tone of the ASL oscillator.
-1 = linear
-2 = sine
-3 = logarithmic
-4 = exponential
-5 = now
-6 = wait
-7 = over
-8 = under
-9 = rebound
+1 = linear, 2 = sine, 3 = logarithmic, 4 = exponential, 5 = now, 6 = wait, 7 = over, 8 = under, 9 = rebound

 ## Trigger Sequencer
-drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the tempo on crow for all channels 10 BPM to 2010 BPM (X is any number, 81X).
+drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the tempo on crow for all channels 10 BPM to 2010 BPM (X is any number).
 This will read the input voltage, set the tempo, then immediately deselect the input.
-You can not sweep the input voltage to sweep the tempo, you have to resend this command for each new tempo value.
+You can not sweep the input voltage to sweep the tempo, you have to send this command to set the tempo value.
 When a trigger sequencer is turned on, it will trigger the channel immediately with the current setting of note (11X) and amplitude (12X). `CROW.C3 X Y Z` can quickly set the note and amplitude if desired.

 Trigger sequencers start in stage A. At each stage, a trigger will occur then the clock will wait a certain amount of time.
 After the time is up, it will trigger again, then wait that length of time. `51X` sets how long of a time to wait and `52X` sets how many times to repeat this action before moving on to stage B. Stage B is exactly the same as stage A. `53X` sets how long of a time to wait and `54X` sets how many times to repeat this action before moving on to stage A.
 ```